7. Byte and Halfword Instructions

 STORES R1,R4

-This idea comes from the DEC Alpha processor.
-On 32 bit machines with single store byte instructions, the CPU may have to perform all of the computations that are made explicit in the above instruction sequence.
+This idea comes from the DEC Alpha architecture.
+On 32 bit machines with single store byte or store halfword instructions, the CPU may have to perform all of the computations that are made explicit in the above instruction sequence.

 7.3.
 Byte and Halfword Extraction